bcc-code/directus-schema-sync/README.md

 | -------- | ----------- | ------- |
 | `SCHEMA_SYNC` | Set to automatically do **IMPORT**, **EXPORT** or **BOTH** | `null` |
 | `SCHEMA_SYNC_CONFIG` | An additional config file to use in addition, eg. `test_config.js` | `null` |

+## Contributing

+Contributions are welcome.
+Please open an issue or pull request.